1 Overview of DART

 DART (for Dynamic Automatic Radio Transceiver) is Raveon Technologies’ wide-area wireless networking system.
 Unlike most all radio trunking systems, DART is optimized for data, M2M, telemetry, GPS tracking, and meter reading instead of two-way land-mobile voice.
 The DART system builds on many of Raveon’s existing, proven technologies to create a new class of user devices and base stations.

 DART is a combination of wireless protocols and technologies that together can make a very versatile wide-area radio network on narrow-band data radio channels.
 It is designed to be the ideal M2M platform.
+View some of the companies we’ve partnered with to develop M2M solutions.

 2. Wireless Device Classes